Semimembranosus Muscle Pain: Signs and Symptoms

 Interesting facts about the semimembranosus muscle:

-- Pain and stiffness in the semimembranosus are often diagnosed as hamstring tendinitis or sciatica.
+- Trigger points cause pain and stiffness in the back of the thigh and is often diagnosed as hamstring tendinitis

-- A braking action of the semimembranosus muscle along with the other hamstring muscles stop the body from falling forward when standing upright.
+- The semimembranosus along with the other hamstring muscles stop the body from falling forward allowing your to stand upright.